Vivonet/Presto/README.md

 	MyClass* instance = [[[Presto getFromURL:url] objectOfClass:[MyClass class]];

 The **objectOfClass:** and **arrayOfClass:** methods, unlike the other configuration methods, return a reference to the host object itself (rather than a PrestoMetadata object), instantiating one on the fly if it doesn’t yet exist.
 This allows you to easily define your class properties in a single line.
 Presto metadata objects can create their own host objects if needed, or can be attached to existing instances just as easily.

+As a rule of thumb, you should never need to directly capture references of PrestoMetadata.
+Rather, you should create (or act on) instances of your actual model classes.
+If you need to turn a PrestoMetadata object into an end model object, simply call either objectOfClass: or arrayOfClass:, or access its `target` property if this information has already been provided (or the target already exists).

+_The `target` of a metadata object is its host object.
+This property may change to `host` to more clearly reflect that in the future._

 ## Presto Metadata
 Presto achieves much of its magic by installing a single global “presto“ ivar to every NSObject-derived object in your app.
 This property is lazy-loaded and only installed if it is actually accessed (and the footprint of accessing it is tiny).